 Even if talking problems out makes you feel better, you should try dream interpretation.
 It activates your subconscious.
 The perspectives you gain from tapping into this powerful resource can be valuable.

-Once you’ve been journaling your dreams and you’re reasonably skilled at remembering them, dream interpretation is a powerful problem solving tool that’s available to you.
+Once you’ve been journaling your dreams and you’re reasonably skilled at remembering them, dream interpretation is a powerful problem-solving tool available to you.